Gear Review: Katadyn BeFree Water Filter

 The second thing I noticed is that the flow of water.
 I’m glad that no one saw me because I was drinking water at the skill level of a toddler.
 The flow is so fast (1 liter per minute) that I kept spilling water out of my mouth and sometimes choking.
 I had to change the way I drank from the filter sucking on the nozzle like a straw instead of squeezing the bottle because the squeezing led to more water than I could handle.

-Although I had trouble with it at first, I really like the filter for $39.95.
+Although I had trouble with it at first, I really like the filter.
 The rate of flow is what makes it awesome.
-I can just picture myself back on the AT filtering an entire day’s worth of water for myself in just 2 minutes… We started the AT with a pump water filter (don’t do it!) and switched to a Sawyer Squeeze as soon as we learned about them.
+I can just picture myself back on the AT filtering an entire day’s worth of water for myself in just two minutes… We started the AT with a pump water filter (don’t do it!) and switched to a Sawyer Squeeze as soon as we learned about them.
 That switch cut my water filtering time by more than half and the BeFree would cut it down even more.
 Just make sure you wash the filter thoroughly several times before using to get the plastic taste out.

 In itself, the Katadyn BeFree is a great filter.
 It has a 2 year warranty and lasts for 1000 liters.
 If you average 2 liters a day on the AT, this would have been more than enough for my husband and I on our 5 month trip.
 However, if you’re looking for a filter that will last longer because you’re a long-distance-hiking-aholic, there are other options out there.